SCWK - Social Work

 Introduces the study and practice of interpersonal professional interaction skills within the framework of a social work helping process.
 Focuses on developing skills in professional observation, communication, interviewing, recording and reporting.
 Course is didactic as well as interactive and includes an integrated laboratory component focusing on experiential learning.
 Required for social work majors.
 Prerequisite: SCWK 201.

 SCWK 304.
 Social Diversity and Ethics (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Explores the dynamics and theories of oppression and diversity in society as applied to the helping professions.
 Applies ethics and values of the social work profession to advancing social justice.
 Course includes diversity content.